Configure Polywrap deployment pipeline

 polywrap.yaml with a field labeled deploy.

-The concents of a Deploy Manifest consists of one or more stages, each of which has some common fields and a set of configuration options particular to the module.
-The result of a stage can be passed as input to a later stage.
+The concents of a Deploy Manifest consists of one or more jobs with their steps, each of which has some common fields and a set of configuration options particular to the step's module.
+All jobs run in parallel, while steps of each job run in series.

 Polywrap currently supports three types of deployment modules: